ServerContainers/nginx/README.md

 This Dockerfile (available as ___servercontainers/nginx___) gives you a NGINX on alpine.
 It also generates self signed certificates and reverse proxy mechanism.

-It uses debian package `nginx-full`.
+It uses debian package `nginx-extras`.

 For Configuration of the Server you use environment Variables.